-- Provide feedback to your Recruiter on internal candidates and inform them of which candidates are interviewed.
+- Provide feedback to your TAP on internal candidates and inform them of which candidates are interviewed.

 - Learn how to send communications to your candidates in STARS and set up email filters in Outlook.
 Establish a timeline for next steps in the process.

 *Reference checking is an essential step prior to selecting your finalist.

 Your TAP is responsible for developing all offers.
 Offers of employment must not be extended to candidates by hiring managers.
 Furthermore, please defer to Talent Acquisition with all salary questions and discussions.
 Staffing will work with your HR Business Partner and Compensation & Classification representative to develop offers.